Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Even with careful curation, blogs are still piles of articles, listed in reverse chronological order.
 The search tool is a popular way to help visitors find relevant content quickly.

-76% of blogs have a search tool.
-About half of those just show the icon (click to see the search field and enter your query) and half show the open search field.
+About half of those (48%) just show the icon (click to see the search field and enter your query) and only 17% show the open search field.

 The blog designer is making a decision about the visual prominence of the tool.
 Should it be a very prominent, big open box?
 Or tucked away behind an icon?
 On every post or just in the main blog template?